JFrog CLI Control Manager

 jfcm health-check --verbose --fix

-This verifies the setup (including PATH configuration) and attempts to resolve common issues.
+This verifies PATH configuration and related settings.
 Add --verbose when you need more detail for troubleshooting.

 Core Commands